andr3wV/CoreMLEmotionDetect/README.md

 4. Build and run the app on a connected iOS device or simulator.

-To train the model, follow these steps:
+If you train the model (not necessary for app), follow these steps:

 1. Install the notebook dependencies
 ```bash